wtluong/wtlab-core-infra/README.md

 ## Components

 ### Hardware

+#### Servers

-- x1 Lenovo Thinkcentre M700
+- Lenovo Thinkcentre M700
    - CPU: i5 @ 2.50GHz
    - RAM: 32GB
    - SSD: 1TB
+      - Running vSphere (need to check version #)

+#### Storage

+- **Future Expansion**

+#### Networking

+- xFinity WiFi Gateway
+   - currently locked in using plan due to cheaper rates using their router vs own router, unfortunately restricts a lot of homelab capabilities e.g. segmented VLANs, setting custom DNS, port forwarding due to technical issues with the device; tentatively want to replace once on a new WiFi plan

+#### Other

+- Leaving this category for additional appliances that might not fit under other categories

+### Repositories

-### Core Infrastructure: wtlab-core-infra
+#### Core Infrastructure: wtlab-core-infra

 - [Portainer](https://www.portainer.io/)
 - [Pi-hole](https://pi-hole.net/)